Hydrogen boilers or air source heat pumps?

 It is worth pointing out that one barrier that does not exist is the assertion that heat pumps are unsuitable for older properties.
 The Carbon Trust state that the average UK home needs just 6kW of heat on a very cold day.
 Heat pump outputs range between 3kW and 16kW so can comfortably heat most UK homes.

 The impact on consumers is disruptive if the installation of a low temperature heat pump will require changing all our radiators for much larger units.
 However the levels of disruption for all households by way of increased insulation measures is unavoidable, so that a heat pump installation is simply par for the course.

-If insulation is a success then we may not have to change our existing radiators, however the internal equipment is bigger than the compact combi boilers we have all got so used to and we may have to give up our airing cupboard to a cylinder once again.
+If insulation is a success then we may not have to change our existing radiators, however the internal equipment is bigger than the compact combi boilers we have all got so used to.
+A large external unit plus a fridge-freezer sized internal unit means we may have to give up our airing cupboard to a cylinder once again.

 At present the cost of a heat pump without any significant government subsidy is 3 – 6 times that of a gas boiler.
-Currently households can claim back £5,000 via the Green Homes Grant and claim the balance of the Renewable Heat Incentive over a 7 year period.
-This does a great job of reducing the cost to something close to that of a new gas boiler.
+Currently households can claim around 50% back via the Renewable Heat Incentive over a 7 year period.
+This does a reasonable job of reducing the cost but it is still more than a new gas boiler,

 Fuel costs impact score – unknown but likely rising from current low levels